 If you don’t want to cook it immediately, dust pasta with semolina flour before swirling into birds nests and storing for later.
 Fresh pasta can be stored in a tupperware in the fridge for 2–3 days, or let it dry out completely and it will keep for 6 months.
 Make sure the pasta is VERY dry or otherwise it will mold in your containers.
+You may think it is dry, but it is likely not.
 If you add extra semolina flour to the pasta before boiling, then do not dump the pot over a strainer but rather remove it with tongs or spider spoon.
 Think about all the semolina flour that is now in the water at the bottom of the pot - You don’t want to pour that on your beautiful pasta and eat that!

-If you want to experiment with making pasta shapes, I recommend rolling the dough out to level 8 on the pasta roller attachment.
-For pasta shapes, your dough needs to be really good and on the dryer side, otherwise the shapes will stick together badly.
-However, cutting pasta noodles with the cutter is more forgiving; the dough can be wetter/not perfectly kneaded.
+If you want to experiment with making handmade pasta shapes, I recommend rolling the dough out to level 8 on the pasta roller attachment.
+For handmade pasta shapes, your dough needs to be really good and on the dryer side, otherwise the shapes will stick together badly.
+However, cutting pasta noodles with the cutter attachment into strips is more forgiving; the dough can be wetter/not perfectly kneaded.

 How to Make Egg Pasta (an in-depth guide)